Phase Plan (P0-P5)¶

 Clear off-switch and fallbacks

-Security & Compliance Requirements (NEW)¶
+Security & Compliance Requirements¶

 Code Signing (Required for P1+):